Badi

 Belgium's most discussed restaurant tables are distributed widely across the country.
 Hof van Cleve in Kruishoutem, Boury in Roeselare, and Zilte in Antwerp operate at the country's formal upper register, where Michelin stars and international recognition set the terms of comparison.
 Closer to Brussels, Bozar Restaurant holds a different kind of institutional weight, tied to the cultural authority of its building as much as its kitchen.
 Further afield, Willem Hiele in Oudenburg, Vrijmoed in Gent, and d'Eugénie à Emilie in Baudour represent the kind of serious independent tables that Belgium produces in numbers disproportionate to its size.

 Badi operates at a different register from this upper bracket.
 Saint-Gilles neighbourhood restaurants are not competing with the tasting-menu circuit; they are competing for the loyalty of local diners who eat out regularly and make their choices on consistency, value, and atmosphere rather than on international rankings.
-In this sense, Badi belongs to a peer set that includes the independently operated rooms on the same street and in adjacent blocks, not to the starred circuit that draws visitors from outside Belgium.
+In this sense, Badi belongs to a comparable set that includes the independently operated rooms on the same street and in adjacent blocks, not to the starred circuit that draws visitors from outside Belgium.
 This is not a limitation; it is a different kind of proposition, and one that Brussels as a city does particularly well.
 The comparison to international formats like Le Bernardin in New York City or Lazy Bear in San Francisco, where the dining ritual is structured around a single, controlled experience, clarifies what the Saint-Gilles independent table is not: it is not a theatrical event, and it does not ask you to subordinate your evening to a kitchen's concept.

 Practical Considerations for the Visit